Skip to Content

 1. A magnet with north-south poles induces an electrical current as it passes copper windings.

-2. Windings that carry current and wound around an iron core become magnetic.
+2. Windings that carry current and are wound around an iron core become magnetic.

 Electromagnet